swiftlang/swift/docs/Modules.rst

 Module Overlays
 ---------------

+.. warning:: This feature has mostly been removed from Swift; it's only in use in the "overlay" libraries bundled with Swift itself.

 If a source file in module A includes ``import A``, this indicates that the source file is providing a replacement or overlay for an external module.
 In most cases, the source file will `re-export` the underlying module, but